Council of Pisa (1135)

 The Council of Pisa, was convened by Pope Innocent II in May 1135.
 An extraordinary number of prelates, archbishops, bishops, monks, and abbots attended the council, including a large number of Italian clergy.
-The council addressed simony, schismatic clerics, heresy, as well as donations to the Templar Order.
+The council addressed simony, schismatic clerics, and heresy.
+The papal donation to the Templars precipitated the papal bull, Omne datum optimum, which gave them an official sanction within the Catholic Church.
 Pisa would be the third council Innocent would convene to address issues within the Catholic Church.
+Taking place during the zenith of the papal schism, the 1135 Council has been identified as the turning point that brought the era of papal reform to a close.